henck/trizbort/README.md

 * Run `grunt watch`.
 This process will rebuild parts of the project whenever you make a change.
 * Start an Express development server.
 * Open `index.html` in your browser.

+## Public web application

+The public end-user implementation of Trizbort runs at [Trizbort.io](http://www.trizbort.io).
+It is updated to reflect updates when they are built into this repository.